JPedro2/Cloud-Native-Demo/README.md

 ### Custom Monitor

 _ThousandEyes_ data can be pushed to the _AppDynamics_ controller via a _ThousandEyes Custom Monitor_, which is basically an [_AppDynamics_ Machine Agent extension](https://docs.appdynamics.com/display/PRO45/Extensions+and+Custom+Metrics) that pulls test data from the [_ThousandEyes_ API](https://developer.thousandeyes.com/), transforms the data payload, and pushes that data to the _AppDynamics_ controller via _custom metrics_.
-Currently the _ThousandEyes Custom Monitor_ only supports pulling metrics from _Page Load_, _HTTP/Web_ and _Network_ _ThousandEyes_ test types, unfortunately the _HTTP Transaction_ tests are not supported at the moment.
+Currently the _ThousandEyes Custom Monitor_ only supports pulling metrics from _Page Load_, _HTTP/Web_ and _Network_ test types, unfortunately the _HTTP Transaction_ tests are not supported at the moment.

 [![AppD TE CustomMonitor](./docs/img/AppD-TE-CustomMonitor.png)](./docs/img/AppD-TE-CustomMonitor.png)

 This essentially allows to **correlate data from _ThousandEyes_ agents with data from _AppDynamics_ agents, which means comparing your Application Performance from the app layer (via the _AppDynamics_ APM agent) against the application experience from the user perspective (via the _ThousandEyes_ cloud agents)**.
 This provides powerful **insights** that can be then used both during production to proactively identify and mitigate sub-standard user-experience, as well as during development to understand how the user-experience may be impacted with the new upcoming features.

-From this Demo there are two ways that you can deploy the _ThousandEyes Custom Monitor_:
+In this demo there are two ways that you can deploy the _ThousandEyes Custom Monitor_:

-1. As a standalone docker container that can be deployed anywhere, such as your local machine or another VM in the Cloud or on-prem, since the _ThousandEyes Custom Monitor_ **does not** need to run in the same environment as the application.
+1. Standalone docker container that can be deployed anywhere, such as your local machine or another VM in the Cloud or on-prem, since the _ThousandEyes Custom Monitor_ **does not** need to run in the same environment as the application.
 You will need to have both _Docker_ and _Compose_ [installed](https://docs.docker.com/compose/install/).

-2. As another microservice running in the _K8s_ cluster that you've just created
+2. A microservice running in the _K8s_ cluster that you've just created

 **Please Note:** The _ThousandEyes Custom Monitor_ built in this demo derives from [this example](https://github.com/thousandeyes/appd-integration-reference/blob/master/custom-monitor/readme.md) and uses the _AppDynamics Standalone Machine Agent v21.2.0_ - the latest at the time of development.
 If you wish to use another version, you will need to build your own custom monitor by following the instructions [on the example](https://github.com/thousandeyes/appd-integration-reference/blob/master/custom-monitor/readme.md) and the [AppDynamics Machine Agent documentation](https://docs.appdynamics.com/display/PRO21/Standalone+Machine+Agent).
 #### Deploying the _ThousandEyes Custom Monitor_ as a docker container
-1. Set the _environment_ variables, used to link both your _AppDynamics_ and _ThousandEyes_ services, in the `configuration.env.tplt` file located in the [AppD-Cluster-Agent-20.10](./Cloud-Native-Demo/AppD-Cluster-Agent-20.10) folder.
+1. Set the _environment_ variables, used to link both your _AppDynamics_ and _ThousandEyes_ services, in the `configuration.env.tplt` file located in the [/AppD-TE-Custom-Monitor](./AppD-TE-Custom-Monitor) folder.
 You will see line comments that explain which variables or credentials you need to use, most of them you have already used in previous parts of the demo.
 2. Rename the _environment_ variable file from `configuration.env.tplt` to `configuration.env`.
 3. Deploy the container using `docker-compose`
    ``` bash